 The markets have been waiting for TD to make a move for some time.
 The bank has not made a significant acquisition in the U.S. since 2010, and it appears the company is positioning itself to become active in the space.

-TD Bank is one of the best capital allocators in the space and is largely considered to be one of the more conservative banks.
+TD Bank is a strong, blue chip stock and is one of the best capital allocators in the space, largely considered to be one of the more conservative banks.
 Therefore, it is not surprising to see them exit what is at the moment, a highly competitive and volatile space.

 The company was faced with two choices – go all-in and double-down on U.S. discount brokerages or find a way to exit the space.
 The general consensus is that the deal is the right strategic move for the company.
 I agree.